uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 | Blast Furnace Slag (kg/m3) |          -0.28 |                       1.00 |           -0.32 |                       0.13 |
 |            Fly Ash (kg/m3) |          -0.40 |                      -0.32 |            1.00 |                      -0.11 |
 | Compressive strength (MPa) |           0.50 |                       0.13 |           -0.11 |                       1.00 |
-Table: Correlation table of Cement, Blast Furnace Slag, Fly Ash, Compressive Strength {#tbl:corr13}
+Table: Correlation table of cement, blast furnace slag, fly ash, compressive strength {#tbl:corr13}

-From Figure @fig:Plot_1to3 and Table @tbl:corr13, is can be seen that apart from the positive correlation of compressive strength to cement, most other correlations have a neutral to negative correlation.
+Figure @fig:Plot_1to3 and Table @tbl:corr13 show that apart from the positive correlation of compressive strength to cement, most other correlations have a neutral to negative correlation.

-For the comparison of Compressive Strength against Cement, it is seen to have a moderate positive correlation of 0.50.
-This tells us that as cement content increases, the compressive strength of concrete also increases.
+Comparing compressive strength against cement content, we observe a moderate positive correlation of 0.50.
+It shows that as cement content increases, the compressive strength of the concrete also increases.

-For Compressive Strength against Blast Furnace Slag and Fly Ash, which are commonly used as fillers for cement, it can be seen that they have a very weak correlation of 0.13 and -0.11.
-As such, it can be taken that Blast Furnace Slag and Fly Ash does not affect Compressive Strength when used as fillers for Cement.
+For compressive strength against blast furnace slag and fly ash, which are commonly used as fillers for cement, it can be seen that they have a very weak correlation of 0.13 and -0.11.
+As such, we conclude that blast furnace slag and fly ash do not affect compressive strength when used as fillers for cement.

-For the correlation plots comparing Fly Ash against Cement, Fly Ash against Blast Furnace Slag, and Blast Furnace Slag against Cement, it can be seen that they have a weak correlation of -0.40, -0.32, -0.28.
-The negative correlations corelease with existing domain knowledge that Blast Furnace Slag and Fly Ash are substitutes of Cement.
-As when either the content of Blast Furnace Slag or Fly Ash goes up, the Cement content goes down.
+For the correlation plots comparing fly ash against cement, fly ash against blast furnace slag, and blast furnace slag against cement, it can be seen that they have a weak correlation of -0.40, -0.32, and -0.28.
+The negative correlations correlate with existing knowledge that blast furnace slag and fly ash are cement substitutes.
+When the content of blast furnace slag or fly ash goes up, the cement content goes down.

-From the histogram plots, it can be seen that Blast Furnace Slag and Fly Ash there is a high count of zero, showing that not all concrete mix designs require them.
-As such, it might be important to take into consideration the effects of the large amounts of zeros during preliminary modelling.
+From the histogram plots, it can be seen that Blast Furnace Slag and Fly Ash have a high count of zero, showing that not all concrete mix designs require them.
+As such, it might be essential to consider the effects of the large amounts of zeros during preliminary modelling.

 ![